CaliforniaHerps.com

 California Alligator Lizard California Alligator Lizard California Alligator Lizard California Alligator Lizard

 As we were photographing a Forest Alligator Lizard, my herping companion picked it up to get a better pose.
 The lizard had already been handled for 5 to 10 minutes and seemed to tolerate it, but this time it dropped its tail, apparently intentionally, though it might have been accidentally broken.
 We felt terrible to be responsible for the loss of such a nice unbroken tail.
 Sometimes when you pick up a lizard too close to the tail, or push the tail against a hard sufrace, you can accidentally cause it to detach, but that wasn't the case here.
 I put the writhing tail on the ground where it danced around for about 4 minutes until it stopped, shooting some video of it, then set it back next to the lizard to get these photos.The lizard was then put back under his log unharmed, but unable now to use a detached tail as a decoy until it grows another one.
-A Forest Alligator Lizard's tail, detached from the body, thrashes around wildly on the ground in this video.
-This is the same tail shown to the left.
+This short video shows a Forest Alligator Lizard's tail, detached from the body as it thrashes around wildly on the ground.
+This is the same tail shown in the picture to the left.

 Northern Alligator Lizard Northern Alligator Lizard Northern Alligator Lizard Western Red-tailed Skink